PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

        CONFIG_DEBUG_CAN
        CONFIG_CAN_REGDEBUG

+    5. This example can support an FTP client.
+In order to build in FTP client support simply uncomment the following lines in the appconfig file (before configuring) or in the apps/.config file (after configuring):

+       #CONFIGURED_APPS += netutils/ftpc
+       #CONFIGURED_APPS += examples/ftpc

+    6. This example can support an FTP server.
+In order to build in FTP server support simply uncomment the following lines in the appconfig file (before configuring) or in the apps/.config file (after configuring):

+       #CONFIGURED_APPS += netutils/ftpd
+       #CONFIGURED_APPS += examples/ftpd

+       And enable poll() support in the NuttX configuration file:

+       CONFIG_DISABLE_POLL=n

-    5. This configuration requires that jumper JP22 be set to enable RS-232 operation.
+    7. This configuration requires that jumper JP22 be set to enable RS-232 operation.

   nsh2:
   -----